mmundy42/cobrababel/README.rst

 Notes
 ~~~~~

-BiGG has limited curation so some metabolites have more than one formula and/or charge.
-One model with really
+1. In BiGG, universal metabolites can have more than one formula if different models use a different formula
-weird formulas (hundreds of Carbon atoms), others with different number of hydrogen (but not always a
-different charge), some with unknown formula (R)
+   for a metabolite with the same ID (same situation can occur with charge).
+Currently, cobrababel blindly
+   picks the first formula in the list of formulae for a universal metabolite.
+2. In BiGG, universal metabolites have a list of all the compartments where the metabolite is used.
+Currently,
+   cobrababel assumes that all compartment IDs are defined the same across all models.
+For example, compartment
+   ID "c" means "cytosol" in all BiGG models.